escaparrac/IRL-relay-SRT-RTMP/README.md

 - Sign in with your preferred method.
 - Add a domain (xxx.duckdns.org)
 - Click install select Linux and your domain at the bottom. *if you followed this guide, you should have an Ubuntu/Debian machine ready.
-- Follow the steps. if you dan't have cron installed, execute:
+- Follow the steps. if you don't have cron installed, execute:
 ```
 sudo apt -y install cron
 ```